mgrahamjo/breadbox/README.md

 The parameter will be available as a property of request.params.

 Note that in this example we did not pass a template path to the response.
-Protein is smart enough to know not to look for `views/posts/{{id}}.html`, and will try rendering `views/posts.html` instead.
+Breadbox is smart enough to know not to look for `views/posts/{{id}}.html`, and will try rendering `views/posts.html` instead.

 ## Accessing data

-Protein ships with an extremely lightweight file-based data access layer.
+Breadbox ships with an extremely lightweight file-based data access layer.
 Feel free to use any database engine instead.

-The Protein DB has two methods: get and put.
+The Breadbox DB has two methods: get and put.
 Both of them return promise objects that will be resolved after execution.

 ### Getting data